Layr-Labs/eigenlayer-docs/docs/eigenlayer/legal/eigenlayer-privacy-policy.md

 ## HOW TO CONTACT US

-​Should you have any questions about our privacy practices or this Privacy Policy, please email us at admin@layrlabs.org or contact us at 1100 NE Campus Pkwy, Seattle, WA 98105 .
+Should you have any questions about our privacy practices or this Privacy Policy, please email us at admin@eigenlabs.org or contact us at 15790 Redmond Way #1176, Redmond, WA 98052 .